Mimi Takamizawa

 “As I just said, no matter how efficiently you increase the cost of producing something that doesn’t sell, what good is that doing to a company?

 For example, if you had 10 subordinates who used to make 100 units, but recently their productivity has improved a little, they can now make 120.
-However, they can only sell 100 units.

-So the most important thing is to make 100 units.
-Even if you think that by increasing efficiency you can make 120 units and therefore the price per unit must be considerably cheaper, this is a complete waste of time.
 Furthermore, if only 80 units are sold, then front-line supervisors need to think about how to make 80 units cheaply, otherwise the company will be poorer while everyone is working hard and making a profit.

-They kept making things, thinking that they would sell by next month, and their efficiency also increased.
 Well, they were feeling good and were able to produce more and more, but then they started to run out of storage space.
 So they thought they would have to build a warehouse to store the goods.

 Even when we went to work at the automobile company shortly after the war, whenever a part was ready on the production line, we would be told to take it immediately, to take it for transportation right away, because if we left it there, everyone’s morale would drop, so please bring it over as soon as it’s ready.
 Or, if it was materials, please bring it over and load it up.
 This strange way of thinking, which everyone thought would motivate them, continued for quite some time after the war.

-As a result, the number of intermediate warehouses continues to increase, which means that warehousemen are needed here.
-Shelves also need to be made, which means that the products that were thought to be made cheaply on-site have to be put into the warehouse, and warehousemen are assigned to them.
 As the number of products and the variety increase, it becomes impossible to manage them all by one person, and then the computer company comes along and says, “If we install a computer, it will do everything properly and without any mistakes.”
 So, instead of the eight people we currently have, if we install a computer, one girl can do it all properly, and it will just bring the right thing to the right place when you press a button.
-This somehow makes things seem more convenient, and the computer company makes a profit.

 So, even if you have made something so cheaply, wouldn’t it still cost money to add computers, build a warehouse, or hire warehousemen?